szczyglis-dev/py-gpt/README.md

 # Functions, commands and tools

-PyGPT supports native API function calls as well as its internal command/tool system.
+PyGPT supports native API tool/function calls as well as its internal prompt-based command/tool system.
 Commands exposed by enabled plugins can be called by compatible models when the `+ Tools` option is active.
-Native function calls can be configured in `Config -> Settings -> Prompts`, and model-level support is controlled by the `Tool calls` option in the Models Editor.
+Native API tool calls can be enabled in `Config -> Settings -> Prompts`, and model-level support is controlled by the `Tool calls` option in the Models Editor.

 Custom commands and API function schemas can be used together and are translated by PyGPT when required.